 - GPA of 3.2 or higher in prerequisite courses (listed below).

-- Completed Documentation of Volunteer/Shadowing Hours forms documenting at least 10 hours of volunteer or shadowing experience in at least two (2) OT practice environments in accordance with Guidelines for Volunteer/Shadowing Hours.
-Must be signed by an OT or COTA including credentials.
+- Completed Documentation of Shadowing/Volunteer Hours forms documenting at least 20 hours of shadowing or volunteer experience in at least two (2) OT practice environments in accordance with Guidelines for Shadowing/Volunteer Hours.
+Must be signed by an OT or OTA including credentials.

 - Interview (arranged by invitation when all other application materials have been received and reviewed).